 - The Japanese government subsidises whaling to the tune of nearly US$10 million per year.

-Japanese whalers hunt in Antarctica where they target minke whales (including hunting inside the Southern Ocean Whale Sanctuary) and the North pacific where the harpoons are focused on sei and minke whales.
+Japanese whalers hunted in Antarctica until 2019 where they targeted minke whales (including hunting inside the Southern Ocean Whale Sanctuary) and continue in the North Pacific where the harpoons are focused on sei and minke whales.

 Small type coastal whaling

 The 1982 moratorium decision resulted in - officially – an end to commercial whaling of large whales in 1985/86.
 Japan claimed in 1986 to have four ‘Small Type Coastal Whaling’ communities, at Monbetsu-Abashiri and Kushro in Hokkaido, and Ayukawa, in Miyagi Prefecture, and Taiji.
 Today Japan claims that the four communities are Abashiri, Ayukawa, Wada and Taiji.
 For years, Japan has falsely claimed that these towns have a longstanding history of, and dependence on, hunting minke whales in coastal waters – a type of whaling characterized by the use of small boats (under 50 tons), hunting small whales on day trips.